PacLII Home | Databases | WorldLII | Search | Feedback

 Particulars of Offence

-SEMI MALAI the 23rd day of July,, at Sigatoka, oka, in the Western Division, unlawfully and indecently assaulted&&#VH&#8/b> bching her breasts.’<217;
+SEMI MALAI , on the 23rd day of July, 2016, at Sigatoka, in the Western Division, unlawfully and indecently assaulted “VH” by touching her breasts.’

-[3] At the ende end of t of the suhe summing-up, the assessors had opined that thellant was guilty of all counts.
-The learned trial judge had agreed with the assessors̵’ opinion, convicted the appellant and sentenced him on 11 June 2019 to an aggregate sentence of 18 years, 04 months and 15 days of imprisonment (after the remand period was deducted) with a non- parole period of 16 years.
+[3] At the end of the summing-up, the assessors had opined that the appellant was guilty of all counts.
+The learned trial judge had agreed with the assessors’ opinion, convicted the appellant and sentenced him on 11 June 2019 to an aggregate sentence of 18 years, 04 months and 15 days of imprisonment (after the remand period was deducted) with a non- parole period of 16 years.

 [4] The appellant’s appeal against conviction and sentence (03 October 2019) is out of time but within 03 months after the lapse of the appealable period.
 Therefore, the respondent waived the requirement for enlargement of time and accordingly, the Legal Aid Commission had tendered amended grounds of appeal against conviction and sentence and written submission on 04 March 2021.
 The state had tendered its written submissions on 30 November 2021.